Our Risk Policy

 We have taken measures to mitigate the risks that may arise from the use of the Platform.
 However, we cannot make any assurances that the risks described and detailed or any other risks will not materialise.
 You should seek independent professional advice if you do not fully understand the risks of funding through the Platform.

-Additional Disclosures For Sponsors In Ghana and Other Countries who Funder crops on GFM.
+Additional Disclosures For Sponsors In Ghana and Other Countries who Fund crops on GFM.

 The services provided you on GFM are made available through the Platform are offered to you in reliance on the exemptions under sections 2.1, 3.14, 4 of the Ghana Commodity Exchange Rules found here: